 The link can be disabled when a link error is detected by the GRSPW interrupt handler.
-There are two options which can be combined, either the DMA transmitter is disabled on error (disabled by hardware) or the software interrupt handler disables the link on a selection of link errors determined.
-When software disables the link the work-task is informed and stops all DMA channels, thus grspw\dma\stop() is called for each DMA channel by the work-task.
+There are two options which can be combined, either the DMA transmitter is disabled on error (disabled by hardware) or the software interrupt handler disables the link on link error events selected by the user.
+When software disables the link the work-task is informed and stops all DMA channels, thus grspw_dma_stop() is called for each DMA channel by the work-task.
 The GRSPW interrupt handler will disable the link by writing "Link Disable" bit and clearing "Link Start" bit on link errors.
 The user is responsible to restart the link interface again.
-The status register (grspw\status()) and statistics interface can be used to determine which error(s) happened.
-The two options are configured by the link control interface of the device API.
-To make hardware disable the DMA transmitter automatically on error the option (LINKOPTS\DIS\ONERR) is used.
-To make the GRSWP interrupt routine disable the link and inform the work-task of a shutdown stop, the bit-mask options "Disable Link on XX Error" (LINKOPTS\DIS\ON\\) is used.
+The status register (grspw_link_status()) and statistics interface can be used to determine which error(s) happened.
+The two options are configured by the link control interface of the device API using function grspw_link_ctrl().

+To make hardware disable the DMA transmitter automatically on error the option (LINKOPTS_DIS_ONERR) is used.